WMaia9/rent-prediction/README.md

 Extending this
 -------------------------

-If you want to extend this work, here are a few places to start:
+If you want to extend this work, Here few places to start:

 * Generate more features in `annotate.py`.
 * Switch algorithms in `predict.py`.